Boggy Depot: Album title and artwork

 Cantrell also designed the album's artwork.
 The booklet photography centers around rural Oklahoma.
 This includes a photo of Cantrell sitting on a porch with his great uncle, Victor Lane.
 The disc itself depicts Cantrell with hooks attached to his face with surgical adhesive.
 Strings attached to the hooks are being pulled, morbidly stretching his face.

+Music

+Rob Sheffield of Rolling Stone noted the influence of Led Zeppelin in several of the record's songs, opining that "Breaks My Back" sounds "exactly" like Zeppelin's "No Quarter" (1973) and noting that "Between" appears to quote the song title "Going to California" (1971).
+Writing in SPIN, Jane Dark described the song "Between" as a "simple-sweet Southern lope" with a "fat lift" reminiscent of the Who.

 Release and reception

 Originally scheduled to be in stores on March 24, 1998, Boggy Depot was pushed back to release on April 7, 1998.
 A special 2-record vinyl edition of the album was released on March 31, 1998.
 Boggy Depot debuted at No. 28 on the Billboard 200 album chart, selling more than 46,000 copies.
 The album stayed on the top 200 for 14 weeks.

 The album received marginally positive and mixed reception from major publications.
 AllMusic's Stephen Thomas Erlewine estimated that Cantrell was a reluctant solo artist who would prefer his work to be published through Alice in Chains.
 However, Erlewine claimed, "everything that an Alice fan has loved [...] is here in spades."
 He detailed how guitar solos tend to drag songs too long and that, while Boggy Depot lacks the "psychological weight" of Dirt, it "comes close to replicating the sound."